deNULL/ton-multisig/README.md

 But most importantly, you can run `test-message.fif` with a message file (that you were trying to upload) to simulate the execution of the smart contract, and check the TVM output.
 In addition to builtin errors, there are some error codes that could be thrown:

 * Error **33**. *Invalid outer seqno*.
    The current stored seqno is different from the one in the incoming message.
 If this is a request to add signature(s) to an existing order, you can use `sign-order.fif` or `seal-order.fif` with a `-s <seqno>` option to fix the seqno.
 Otherwise (if this is a message to create a new order), you need to re-create it using `new-order.fif`.
 * Error **34**. *Invalid outer signature*.
    The whole message has an incorrect signature.
 * Error **35**. *Message is expired*.
    The whole message has a valid_until field set and it's in the past.
 Note that the provided Fift scripts do not set this field (you can set the expiration time for an order, but not for a message containing it).
 * Error **36**. *Unknown signatory of the message*.
    Person who signed this message is not among owners of this wallet.
 * Error **37**. *Pending order not found*.
    You provided a hash of some order, but it was not found among pending orders.
 It was either expired or never uploaded at all.
 * Error **38**. *Expired order*.
    You are trying to upload an order that has an expiration date in the past.
 * Error **39**. *Invalid seqno in the new order*.
    Newly added orders must contain a seqno matching the current seqno of the wallet.
 You need to create a new order (with `new-order.fif`) with the actual seqno and sign it again.
 * Error **40**. *Unknown signatory of the order*.
    Person who signed this order is not among owners of this wallet.
 * Error **41**. *Invalid order signature*.
    One of the order's signatures is incorrect.

 # Fift words conventions

 Fift language is quite flexible, but it can be difficult to read.
-There's two main reason for that: stack juggling and no strict conventions for word names.
+There's two main reasons for that: stack juggling and no strict conventions for word names.
 To make the code more readable, some custom conventions were introduced within this repository:

 `kebab-case-words()` are helper functions (defined in `common-utils.fif` or `multisig-utils.fif`).
 Note that the name includes the parentheses at the end.
 (The only exceptions are `maybe,` and `maybe@+`)